thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-02-better-bash-history.md

 HISTSIZE=-1
 ```

 The `HISTCONTROL` variable is used to control how commands are saved on the history list.
 Of the available configurations, the value of `ignoredups` causes lines matching the previous history entry to not be saved.
-Basically, do not save duplicates of the same command run twice (or more times) in sucession.
+Basically, do not save duplicates of the same command run twice (or more times) in succession.

 ```
 # Do not store a duplicate of the last entered command